anderkve/FYS3150/book/projects/project5.md

 ### Problem 5

-Write a part of your program that initializes the potential $V$.
+Write a part of your program that initialises the potential $V$.
 To construct the barriers used for the double-slit (and other configurations) we will simply set the elements $v_{ij}$ of $V$ that correspond to points inside the barriers to some high constant value $v_{ij} = v_0$.
 As our starting point we will use the following double-slit setup:

 - Wall thickness in the $x$ direction: 0.02
 - Wall position (centre) in the $x$ direction: 0.5